refinedev/refine/documentation/versioned_docs/version-3.xx.xx/tutorial/4-adding-crud-pages/chakra-ui/add-delete-feature.md

 [Refer to the `<DeleteButton/>` documentation for more information &#8594](/docs/api-reference/chakra-ui/components/buttons/delete-button/)

-To add a delete feature to the products table, you can follow the steps below:
+To add a delete feature to the blog posts table, you can follow the steps below:

-1. Open the `src/pages/products/list.tsx` file on your editor.
+1. Open the `src/pages/blog_posts/list.tsx` file on your editor.

 2. Import the `<DeleteButton/>` component from `@pankod/refine-chakra-ui`: